IBM/ibm-openpages-mcp-server/IMPLEMENTATION_SUMMARY.md

 **Challenge**: Implementing the streamable HTTP transport protocol correctly.

 **Solution**: Created a custom handler for MCP requests that properly formats JSON-RPC 2.0 requests and responses through a single endpoint.

+### 5. MCP Response Format Compliance

+**Challenge**: Ensuring that all MCP method responses comply with the expected format, particularly for tools/call and tools/invoke methods.

+**Solution**: Fixed the response format for tools/call and tools/invoke to return an object with a "result" property containing the array of results, rather than returning the array directly.
+This ensures compliance with the MCP Inspector's expectations.

+### 6. Server-Sent Events (SSE) Support for MCP Proxy

+**Challenge**: The mcp-proxy tool expects a Server-Sent Events (SSE) endpoint with the Content-Type header set to 'text/event-stream' for establishing a connection.

+**Solution**: Implemented an SSE endpoint at `/mcp` using FastAPI's StreamingResponse with the appropriate content type and headers.
+The endpoint sends an initial connection event and periodic heartbeat events to maintain the connection.

+### 7. Protocol Version Compatibility

+**Challenge**: The mcp-proxy client supports a specific protocol version (2025-03-26) and expects the server to use the same version.

+**Solution**: Updated the protocol version in both the SSE endpoint and the initialize response to match the client's supported version (2025-03-26), ensuring compatibility with the mcp-proxy tool.

 ### 3. SSL Certificate Verification